DCC-EX/dcc-ex.github.io/docs/ex-commandstation/development/microcontrollers.rst

 These are three of the larger NUCLEO devices being tested in the Nucleo-144 form factor; the NUCLEO-F412ZG, NUCLEO-F446ZE and NUCLEO-F429ZI.

-Each of these have a much larger footprint while still retaining the Uno compatible header sockets, with 114 I/O pins.
+Each of these has a larger footprint than the Nucleo-64 series, while still retaining the Uno compatible header sockets, with 114 I/O pins.
+That said, they are only slightly larger (20mm wider, 33mm longer) than an Arduino Mega 2560.

 The F412ZG is potentially suitable as a larger replacement for a Mega, with more I/O pins available, refer to the `arm MBED F412ZG <https://os.mbed.com/platforms/ST-Nucleo-F412ZG/>`_ page.

 The F446ZE has the same large footprint, however it has a significantly faster CPU and a USB OTG port.
-Refer to the `arm MBED F429ZI <https://os.mbed.com/platforms/ST-Nucleo-F429ZI/>`_ page.
+Refer to the `arm MBED F446ZE <https://os.mbed.com/platforms/ST-Nucleo-F446ZE/>`_ page.

 The F429ZI has the same large footprint, however it has the added benefit of onboard Ethernet, which makes it potentially suitable for larger or exhibition layouts where the WiFi limitations of the ESP01 firmware come in to play.
 Note, however, that the Ethernet support for this board in |EX-CS| is currently not implemented.
 It too has a USB OTG port.
 Refer to the `arm MBED F429ZI <https://os.mbed.com/platforms/ST-Nucleo-F429ZI/>`_ page.

 .. note::

-  While the F429ZI is supported by the Arduino IDE, the F412ZG cannot be selected from within the Arduino IDE at present, and you will need to request the variant files and get some support from the |DCC-EX| dev team via Discord.
-The plan is to submit the F412ZG variant files to the STM32duino GitHub repo for inclusion once they are validated and debugged.
+  While the F429ZI is supported by the Arduino IDE, the F412ZG and F446ZE cannot be selected as build targets from within the Arduino IDE at present, and you will need to request the variant files and get some support from the |DCC-EX| dev team via Discord.
+The plan is to submit the F412ZG and F446ZE variant files to the STM32duino GitHub repo for inclusion once they are validated and debugged.

 Install the STLink drivers
 --------------------------